 I would like to take a moment to reflect back on the creation of CABN:

-In 1986 a small group of dedicated burn nurses brought forward the idea to establish a national nursing organization.
-It was recognized that the care of burn patients is unique and other burn nurses across the country would benefit from sharing their knowledge and expertise at biennial meetings.
+In 1986, a small group of dedicated burn nurses brought forward the idea to establish a national nursing organization.
+It was recognized that the care of burn patients is unique, and burn nurses across the country would benefit from sharing their knowledge and expertise with each other at biennial meetings.
 The first meeting was held in Toronto and was attended by 5 burn nurses representing 4 provinces.
 The mission of the Canadian Association of Burn Nurses (CABN) was to promote the support of nurses and other care providers, enabling them to provide the best standard of care to burn survivors and their families.
 The Founding Visionaries of the CABN Executive Board were: President: Nora-Gene Goodwin; Vice President: Catherine McAndie; Secretary /Newsletter Editor: Deanna Paulson; Treasurer: Judy Knighton.